Lee Yeon-hee: 2013–present: Career resurgence and continued success

 In 2013, Lee made a special appearance in the historical drama Gu Family Book, where she received compliments for her improvement in acting.
 She next starred in romantic comedy film Marriage Blue, which tells the story of an engaged couple who experience last-minute jitters and cold feet just a week before their wedding ceremony.
 Lee closed the year with television series Miss Korea to positive reviews, with many considering her role as her best performance to date.

 Lee further challenged herself with a provocative role as the mysterious and seductive Japanese geisha Hisako in the historical comedy Detective K: Secret of the Lost Island in 2015.
 She then starred in MBC's 54th anniversary drama, Splendid Politics.

 In 2017, Lee starred in SBS's fantasy romance drama Reunited Worlds alongside Yeo Jin-goo.
 She then starred in JYP Entertainment's travel romance drama The Package opposite Jung Yong-hwa, and was complimented for her performance as a tour guide.

 In 2020, Lee starred in mystery drama The Game: Towards Zero, reuniting with Ok Taec-yeon with whom she starred in the 2013 film Marriage Blue.
 However she was criticized for her bad acting skills by viewers.

-In 2020, Lee signed a contract with VAST Entertainment after her contract with SM expired.
+In 2020, Lee signed a contract with Vast Entertainment after her contract with SM expired.

+In January 2024, Lee signed with new agency Saram Entertainment after her contract with Vast Entertainment expired.

 Personal life

 On June 2, 2020, Lee married her non-celebrity boyfriend in a private ceremony.
+On June 7, 2024, Lee announced that she was pregnant after four years of marriage.
+Lee gave birth to her first child, a daughter, on September 11.